jsween/FFBDraft/README.md

 ### Instructions to Train Model
 1. Navigate to project directory in terminal window
-2. Train the model: `py .\Step4TrainModel.py`
+2. Train the model: `py Step4TrainModel.py`

 Note: Training the model only uses the player rankings csv file.
 ### Instructions to Run

 1. Install Python
-2. Install necessary libraries
+2. Navigate to project directory in a terminal window
-3. Navigate to project directory in a terminal window
+3. Install necessary libraries `py -m pip install -r requirements.txt`
 4. Run program:```py main.py```

 ### Directions to Use Program